 Students in the Android and iPhone class will have access to the Mobile Device Computing Lab once per month to work collaboratively with one another and / or with an instructor to help students one-on-one or in small groups (homework assignments, lessons, exercises and / or class projects).

-Students will learn how to design and build Android Mobile applications and gain a thorough knowledge and understanding of the Google Android framework and platform.
+Students will learn how to design and build Android Mobile applications and will gain a thorough knowledge and understanding of the Google Android framework and platform.

 Who Should Enroll